flowerey/Upload-Assistant/README.md

 * Customizable timeout for every tracker (see example-config.py)
 * Fix LDU timeout error
 * Improved UNIT3D description handling
-* Support for custom signatures (doesn't modify Created by Upload Assistant vX.X.X, yet, see example-config.py)
+* Support for custom signatures (see example-config.py)

 For a complete list of all changes, see [here](https://github.com/Audionut/Upload-Assistant/compare/master...flowerey:Upload-Assistant:main).